JorgenRingen/blog/content/blog/2015-05-21_javaee_using_jsr310_types_with_jaxrs.md

 ---
+author: "Jørgen Ringen"
-title: "JavaEE: Using JSR 310 in your DTO's with JAX-RS"
+title: "JavaEE: Using JSR310 time-types in JAX-RS"
 date: 2015-05-21
+slug: javaee_jsr310_types_with_jaxrs
 ---

 With Java 8 came JSR310, a new and improved date and time API for Java.